rusic/documentation/widgets/v2/feature.md

 {% raw %}

 {{widget('feature', 'homepagefeature', {
-  "header": "This is the header",
-  "strapline":"This is the strapline",
+  'header': 'This is the header',
-  "defaultBgImg": asset('images/feature-image.jpg'),
-  'positionTopPercentage': '50',
+  'strapline': 'This is the strapline', 'defaultBgImg': asset('images/feature-image.jpg'), 'positionTopPercentage': '50',
   'showBtn': true,
-  "buttonText":"This is the button",
+  'buttonText': 'This is the button',
   'action': 'external',
   'url': 'http://docs.basekit.com',
   'target': '_blank'